ElliottZaki/Checkout-Tech-test/README.md

 So that I can see how much I need to pay,
 I would like each item to have a cost.

-nouns: client, product, marketplace, item, code, name, cost.
+nouns: vendor, consumer, product, marketplace, item, code, name, cost.
 verbs: add, identify, see

 ### Functional diagram - First User story